Chaotic Behaviour of the Earth System in the Anthropocene: Logistic map and chaotic behaviour in the Anthropocene

 which are distinct from each other just by their growth rates and saturation points, $r \alpha_i$ and $\beta_i$, i.e. by denoting

 the $H$ behaviour can be reflected by a truncated version of Eq.~\eqref{neweqn:human_action},

 with

 that is a polynomial map of forth order driven by four phenomenological parameters, $A,\,B,\,C$, and $D$, which can also be constrained by $Max\{H\} = H_T$, so that there remains just three free parameters.
-Despite its complexity, it is expected that this model, likewise those discussed above, affects the equilibrium point $\psi^{Eq}$ in a similar way.
+Despite the inherent complexity, it is expected that this model, likewise those discussed above, affects the corresponding (multidimensional) chaotic attractor in a similar way as identified for the equilibrium point $\psi^{Eq}$ in the two parameter analysis.